 The success of members of your workforce depends increasingly on having opportunities for personal learning and for practicing new skills.
 Leaders' success depends on access to these kinds of opportunities, as well.
-In organizations that rely on volunteers, the volunteers' personal learning also is important, and their learning and skill development should be considered with employees'.
+In organizations that rely on volunteers, the volunteers' personal learning also is important, and their learning and skill development should be considered with the staff's.
 Organizations invest in personal learning through education, training, and other opportunities for continuing growth and development.
 Such opportunities might include job rotation and increased pay for demonstrated knowledge and skills.
 On-the-job training offers a cost-effective way to cross-train and to better link training to your organizational needs and priorities.
+For health care providers, personal learning includes building discipline knowledge and retraining to adjust to a changing health care environment, as well as enhancing knowledge of measurement systems that influence outcome assessments and clinical guidelines, decision trees, care bundles, or critical pathways.
 Education and training programs may have multiple modes, including computer- and Web-based learning and distance learning.